ArkEcosystemArchive/docs-legacy/docs/guidebook/developer/monitor-blockchain.md

 # How to Monitor the Blockchain

-In this recipe, we will build an Ark Core plugin to monitor our blockchain and trigger an action whenever a given delegate forges a block.
-You are going to learn how to integrate custom functionality into your Ark Core node by writing plugins to react to network events as they occur.
+In this recipe, we will build an ARK Core plugin to monitor our blockchain and trigger an action whenever a given delegate forges a block.
+You are going to learn how to integrate custom functionality into your ARK Core node by writing plugins to react to network events as they occur.

 ## Define the problem